SCOPE OF THIS CHAPTER

-A keyworker is someone who, in addition to the day to day care and support offered by all staff, will work closely with a customer to make sure their wishes and preferences are identified and given due consideration by everybody.
-For people in residential care, the keyworker will support the customer to maintain contact with family and friends, to access community facilities and will assist the customer with appointments with other professionals.
+A keyworker is someone who, in addition to the day to day care and support offered by all staff, will work closely with the person to make sure their wishes and preferences are identified and given due consideration by everybody.
+For people in residential care, the keyworker will support the person to maintain contact with family and friends, to access community facilities and will assist the person with appointments with other professionals.

 2. Procedural Steps

 |Before a person is admitted to residential services, a member of staff should be appointed as keyworker on an interim basis.
 When a person’s personality is better known, they should be matched with a keyworker with whom it is likely they will form a good relationship.
 This may be the original keyworker or someone else within the team.

 |If a pre-admission visit is undertaken, the keyworker should be introduced to the person during the visit.
 If no pre-admission visit takes places, the keyworker should be introduced during the admission process.

 |The keyworker should help the person to orient themselves within the building, helping them find where things are and introducing them to other people.

 |When the person feels comfortable with their surroundings, the keyworker should discuss the care and support plan with them and ascertain their wishes and preferences with regard to how their assessed needs are met and how they would like their day to be structured and their time to be spent.
 The keyworker should also make sure that the person’s cultural and spiritual needs are met through the care planning process.